runthee/termux-awesome/README.md

 # termux-awesome
-little custom for termux tmux ls and fish-shell
+little custom for termux tmux ls on fish-shell